VRConservation/vance_cv/_build/html/_sources/intro.md

 ✨ Finally, we'll integrate cutting-edge conservation, climate, and behavior change science to design a strategy you can successfully implement and replicate!

 ## Qualifications
-See CV, bio, and other sections for more qualification details.
+See CV, bio, and other sections for more details on qualifications.

 🌎 Vance Russell has nearly 40 years of experience managing program landscapes and providing technical leadership in forest ecology, remote sensing, data science, rewilding, climate change adaptation, biodiversity conservation, agriculture, restoration, and natural resources management.<br>
 🌎 He is the former Board Chair of Groundswell International, is a trustee for the South Downs National Park Trust, and serves on the Rewilding Leadership Council for the Rewilding Institute.<br>